 Pop!_OS 21.10 Build Overview

 Overall, the build is pretty solid for an experimental build.
 It consumes around 1.3/4 GB of RAM when idle.
 The app opening times are pretty good.
-Opening five Firefox tabs bumps up the memory usage to 2.3GB, which is respectable The overall experience is snappy, but the animations aren’t as smooth, which is expected for a Raspberry Pi.
+Opening five Firefox tabs bump up the memory usage to 2.3GB, which is respectable.
+The overall experience is snappy, but the animations aren’t as smooth, which is expected for a Raspberry Pi.

 720p video playback on YouTube works very well with little to no frame drops.
-It is recommended to use a Raspberry Pi 4 fan case as the same makes a whole lot of difference in performance.
+It is recommended to use a Raspberry Pi 4 fan case as it makes a lot of difference in performance.
 The temperature numbers never crossed 55℃.

-What are your thoughts on the build?
+What are your thoughts about the build?
 Let us know in the comments section below.